metabase/metabase/docs/enterprise-guide/customizing-drill-through.md

 ![Settings](./images/customizing-drill-through/chart-link-template.png)

 What we need to do here is to type in the full URL of where a user should go when they click on a bar in the chart.
 But the really powerful thing we can do is to use a variable in the URL which can insert the value of the clicked bar.
-For example, we could type a URL like this `https://www.google.com/search?q={{STATE}}`.
+For example, we could type a URL like this `https://www.google.com/search?q={% raw %}{{STATE}}{% endraw %}`.

-The important part is the `{{STATE}}` bit — what we’re doing here is referring to the `STATE` column in our query’s result (which we’re using for our x-axis in this case).
+The important part is the `{% raw %}{{STATE}}{% endraw %}` bit — what we’re doing here is referring to the `STATE` column in our query’s result (which we’re using for our x-axis in this case).
 So if a user was to click on the `TX` (Texas) bar in our chart, the value of the `STATE` column for that bar would be inserted into our URL, so it would look like this: `https://www.google.com/search?q=TX`.
 If you click on the blue `Columns` link below the input box here, you’ll see the full list of all the columns you can refer to.
 Your URL can use as many column variables you want; you can even refer to the same column multiple times in different parts of the URL.

 Next we’ll click `Done`, then save our dashboard.
 Now when we click our chart, instead of seeing the actions menu, we’ll be taken to the URL that we entered above, with the value of the clicked bar inserted into the URL.
 These links will be opened in a new tab or window unless they link to another chart or dashboard within Metabase.